ajyoon/rocoder/README.md

 3. **Resynthesis**: The processed frequency domain buffers are then passed to an inverse FFT to be resynthesized.
 Resynthesis is done in such a way to allow both pitch shifting and speed changing.

 ## Live coding

+**Frequency kernels are only supported on Mac and Linux.
+Contributions to support Windows are welcome welcome.**

 Frequency kernels modify frequency-domain data before resynthesis, allowing you to perform very powerful transformations on your sounds.
 Kernels are defined in Rust files and must conform to the following signature: